How to accept card payments from your vacation rental website

 Readiness matters before money moves

-- Open the calendar\'s booking settings
+- Open the rental’s booking settings

 - Pick the payout account that should receive guest card payouts

-- Save the calendar settings before testing
+- Save the rental settings before testing

 RentalBeam supports all three host flows: Inquiry only, Request now, bill later, and Pay in widget.
 You do not have to jump straight to the most aggressive checkout flow on day one.